shurjopay-plugins/sp-plugin-python/README.md

 ```
 After that, you can start using our package the way you want based on your application.
 Here we are providing a basic example code snippet for you.

-- Initialize the plugin with a configuration object
 ```python
 import environ
 from shurjopay_plugin import *